kwgch/ladp/instruction.md

 "Specific task here"

 First, proceed while checking operation to ensure the sent prompt is confirmed with Enter and a response is returned from Claude.

+3. After the discussion is complete, create a comprehensive report summarizing:
+   - Key insights from each pane
+   - Common themes and patterns identified
+   - Synthesis of ideas across all perspectives
+   - Practical applications and recommendations
+   - Meta-insights about the collaborative process itself

+4. Save the report as a separate file (e.g., `discussion_report.md`) and provide a concise summary of the main findings.